-And today I was able to keep up with it and share some fun travel tips with y’all!
+Traveling when pregnant.
 Now many of my readers may not be able to relate to traveling when pregnant since you’re either not pregnant, not planning to be pregnant, never getting pregnant again, you’re a man, etc. But I figured if it doesn’t apply to you, hopefully you can share with someone in your life!
 Babymoon’s are totally a thing these days and you don’t have to stay close to home or do something you’ve done before just because you’re pregnant.
+I believe that as long as you’re cleared by your doctor, traveling when pregnant is fun!
 During my two pregnancies I’ve traveled overseas twice, driven across country at 34 weeks pregnant, taken trains, planes and automobiles.
-I’ve pulled together some of the dos and don’ts of traveling when pregnant to help you plan your getaway, work trip, babymoon or whatever adventure you’re going on.
+I’ve pulled together some of the do’s and don’ts of traveling when pregnant to help you plan your getaway, work trip, babymoon or whatever adventure you’re going on.
+You can also check out my trimester by trimester guide to traveling when pregnant!

 Do: Wear compression socks on your trip.